bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 than the one the binding template appears to name.

-Status: implemented for representative successful resolutions and missing global failures through the same conversion path used by rule-call inference.
+Status: implemented for representative successful resolutions and missing global failures through the same conversion path used by rule-call analysis.
+`RuleCallAnalysis` also returns the resolved symbols beside the lowered Haskell expression so explicit-rule audit code can reuse the same observation point.

 ### 4. Use Or Demote Value Signature Lookup